adlnet/xAPI-Spec/xAPI.md

 * MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations);
 * SHOULD include the timezone;
-* MAY be a moment in the future, to denote a deadline for planned learning, provided it is included inside a SubStatement;
 * SHOULD be the current or a past time when it is outside of a SubStatement.

 A reporting tool: